lchastanet/liveco-giphy-reforged/README.md

 # Livecoding fetch Giphy API and demo of tailwind

-You'll need an [Giphy API key](https://developers.giphy.com/) to make it work properly.

-When you have it, create a `.env` file in the directory, then declare `VITE_GIPHY_API` and put your API key.

 Clone this repository and :

 ```shell
 $ npm i
 ```

-then
+You'll need an [Giphy API key](https://developers.giphy.com/) to make it work properly.

+When you have it, create a `.env` file in the directory, then declare a `VITE_GIPHY_API` variable and put your API key as value.

 ```shell
 $ npm run dev